HarjjotSinghh/CredChain/README.md

 <img src="https://raw.githubusercontent.com/HarjjotSinghh/CredChain/master/frontend/public/logo.png" align="center" width="70%"/>

 CredChain revolutionizes credential and certificates verification using blockchain technology.
-Our platform securely stores and verifies credentials, creating an immutable and trustless system that eliminates the risk of frauds in certificates.
+Yes, Our platform securely stores and verifies credentials, creating an immutable and trustless system that eliminates the risk of frauds in certificates.

 ## Problem Statement